Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 REGISTRATION UPON ARRIVAL

-You need to register at the Summer School in the first day of the course from 9:30 to 10:30 at the Faculty of Architecture and the Built Environment of the Delft University of Technology located HERE.
+You need to register at the Summer School in the first day of the course from 9:30 to 10:30 at PULSE BUILDING in the space called SQUARE.

 LANGUAGE